BLCM/BLCMods/Pre Sequel Mods/Astor/Character Change/All Characters/Throw grenades in FFYL/ReadMe.md

 ## Throw Grenades in FFYL

-As the title suggests it, now you can throw grenades when you are in *Fight For Your Life*, and with any character!
+Similar to Axton's Gunpowder Skill *Do or Die* in BL2, you can now throw grenades when you are in *Fight For Your Life*, and with any character!

 ### Changelog:
 - v1.0.0, November 8, 2018